-composition notebook or spiral notebook for a reading journal notebook paper

-pen/pencil highlighter map pencils notecards
+composition notebook or spiral notebook for a reading journal notebook paper pen/pencil highlighter map pencils notecards all novels:

-all novels:

-- Island of the Blue Dolphins

-- Esperanza Rising

-- Island of the Blue Dolphins

-- Behind Rebel Lines: The Incredible True Story of Emma Edmonds, Civil War Spy

-As of: 10/17/2023 Page 59 of 191

-ONLINE English 1 - Mondays - Jensen

-Class #: 446 Teacher: Nathan Jensen Grades: 9, 10, 11, 12

-Class Schedule: Mon Only Class Time: 10:00 - 10:59

-Fee(s): Tuition Supply Fee
+- My Side of the Mountain, Rain Reign, Under the Egg, The One and Only Ivan ONLINE English 1 - Mondays - Jensen Class #: 446 Teacher: Nathan Jensen Grades: 9, 10, 11, 12 Class Schedule: Mon Only Class Time: 9:00 - 9:59 Fee(s): Tuition Supply Fee \$65.00 \$25.00 Description: Online English 1 is a literature-based, non-cumulative, complete English class.

-\$65.00 \$25.00

-Description:

-Online English 1 is a literature-based, non-cumulative, complete English class.
 This course will serve as a high school level English credit.
 Skills taught will be reading comprehension, grammar analysis, writing, literary analysis and vocabulary.
 Students will learn the craft of annotation as they read through short stories, poems, a novella and three novels.
-Online discussion forums using socratic questioning and literary analysis will guide us through great books.
+Online forums using group discussion and literary analysis will guide us through great books.
 Weekly assignments that explore figurative language, craft elements, vocabulary, grammar, and literary terminology will be taught by examining how they are used in our readings.
 Students will then convey what they learned in written assignments: a mixture of formal essays and the occasional creative writing piece.
-Students will read the following books this year: The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson The Valley of Fear (A Sherlock Holmes Mystery) by Sir Arthur Conan Doyle Ender's Game by Orson Scott Card Animal Farm by George Orwell The Tempest by William Shakespeare Short Stories & poems (I will provide these as pdfs) You will NOT be required to purchase books with specific ISBNs, and you may use e-book copies if that best suits your needs.
-If your teenager has already read these books: "There's nothing wrong with reading a book you love over and over.
-When you do, the words get inside you, become a part of you, in a way that words in a book you've read only once can't." ~Gail Carson Levine~ Homework:
+Students will read the following books this year:

+The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson The Valley of Fear (A Sherlock Holmes Mystery) by Sir Arthur Conan Doyle The War of the Worlds by H.G.
+Wells (or with parent's approval, Ender's Game by Orson Scott Card) Animal Farm by George Orwell The Tempest by William Shakespeare Short Stories & poems (I will provide these as pdfs) You will NOT be required to purchase books with specific ISBNs, and you may use e-book copies if that best suits your needs If your teenager has already read these books: "There's nothing wrong with reading a book you love over and over.
+When you do, the words get inside you, become a part of you, in a way that words in a book you've read only once can't." ~Gail Carson Levine~ To join an Online THEO class, students commit to enter the classroom with a working camera and microphone.
+Students must stay at their computer, live face showing with proper name displayed, as if they were in the physical classroom themselves.
+The working of student's technology (the camera, audio, internet, etc.) is not the responsibility of the teacher.
+Students and teachers will have grace for each other when technical issues arise outside of our control.
+Except for Spanish, THEO Online classes will not be recorded for absent students, so if a student is unable to attend class, then they will miss the class just like they would for an in-person class.
+Student Expectations: